tc39/proposal-nullish-coalescing/README.md

 The nullary coalescing operator is intended to handle these cases better and serves as an equality check against nullary values (`null` or `undefined`).

 ## Syntax
 *Base case*.
-If the expression at the left-hand side of the `??` operator evaluates to undefined or null, its right-hand side is returned.
+If the expression at the left-hand side of the `??` operator evaluates to `undefined` or `null`, its right-hand side is returned.

 ```javascript
 const response = {